This segment of “5 Minutes with Felica,” is one of CEO and Founder of Ad4! Group, Felica Sparks,’ favorite topics: Generational Marketing.

 “You have about five seconds to tell them why they should pay attention to your service or product.
 What’s their immediate benefit.
 Be very direct.
 Don’t dance around the subject.
 Don’t use frilly language.
-Just talk very direct to them.
+Just talk very directly to them.
 You’ve only got about five seconds, but once you have them, they’re loyal and they won’t change.”

-The X’s and the Y’s:
+Marketing to The X’s and the Y’s:

 Style: Appreciate more creative marketing, but still focusing on highlighting the value of the product.

 Language: Again, you can be a little more creative with them.